The Rev. Canon Barnabas Hunt

 The Society of Saint Paul moved to San Diego in 2001 and became a volunteer ministry at Saint Paul’s Cathedral.
 Father Hunt was made an honorary Canon at St. Paul’s Episcopal Cathedral in the year 2000, where he served in a variety of ministries.

-He and another member of the order, the Reverend Canon Andrew Rank SSP, joined the order of Saint John of Jerusalem, an international organization serving worldwide.
+He and another member of the order, the Rev. Canon Andrew Rank, SSP, joined the order of Saint John of Jerusalem, an international organization serving worldwide.
 It is most famous for an eye hospital in Jerusalem, and caring for people regardless of their race, religion or ability to pay.

 He was made a knight last April, 2020 by her Majesty the Queen Elizabeth II.
 Locally, Canon Barnabas Hunt helped revive Casa Vida Joven de Mexico in Tijuana and served as chairman of the fundraising here in the United States.
 As rector of the Society of St. Paul, he served in the order of Uptown Community Services as part of the St. Luke’s projects in San Diego.